COVID-19 Updates: State of public health emergency declared.

 You must make arrangements for the translation and submission of your written review and are responsible for any costs for the translator.

-After you submit your request for a review through the SafeRoads portal you will receive notification from SafeRoads Alberta by your preferred contact method within 2 business days with confirmation of your review date and time.
+After you submit your request, you will receive notification from SafeRoads Alberta by your preferred contact method within 2 business days with confirmation of your review date and time.

 Any supporting documents, records, representations, arguments and evidence you want to have considered as part of your review must be submitted through the SafeRoads portal.

-All requests for an application of relief from an affected person require supporting documents which depends on the grounds for review (Section 11.1(3) and/or (4) of the Vehicle Seizure and Removal Regulation).
+All requests for an application of relief from an affected person require supporting documents which depends on the grounds for review (Section 11.1(3) or (4) or both of the Vehicle Seizure and Removal Regulation).
 This may mean you are required to provide one or more of the following supporting documents: